 Drinks : Water, Nuun Electrolyte Drink, Red Bull Energy

 Food: Fruit, Cookies, Chips, Protein treats, Clif bars, Clif shots bloks and Clif gels.
 (Items may vary)

 Aid Stations will also function as check points for Course Control purposes.

 Note: We will not be able to stage personal food/water supplies for racers at any of the Aid Stations.
 You must be self-sufficient when it comes to bringing specific personal nutritional supplies.

-Course Marking at BCBR is achieved with a consistent style from Day 1-7.
+Course Marking at BCBR is achieved with a consistent style from Day 1-6.
 There are many kinds of ribbon in the BC forests from years of logging and route finding by prospectors.
-In keeping with that heritage BCBR uses a 3 inch wide bright pink ribbon, its size and Bear on Bike (BCBR) branding make it very distinct from any other bush litter.
+In keeping with that heritage BCBR uses a 3 inch wide bright pink, BCBR branded ribbon.
 It is put up with enough regularity to make riders feel attached to the course without disturbing the natural beauty of our forests wherever possible.
 As riders approach turns ribbons become more densely placed.
 At the turn riders will see three ribbons dangling on the side of the trail or road that the turn must be made.
 Once a rider makes the turn a confirmation ribbon will be in a sightline.
 Never pass a trail junction or road junction without taking note of ribbons, and you will never get lost.
 Have fun!